United States Poet Laureate (2004-2006)

 “There is a sense of quiet amazement at the core of all Kooser’s work.” —Ed Hirsch

 Two-time United States Poet Laureate (2004-2006), the highly regarded Nebraskan poet Ted Kooser was the first poet from the Great Plains to hold the position.
 A professor of English at the University of Nebraska-Lincoln, he is the author of thirteen full-length collections of poetry, including Weather Central (University of Pittsburgh Press, 1994) and Delights and Shadows (Copper Canyon), which won the 2005 Pulitzer Prize.
-His two most recent books, Splitting An Order (Copper Canyon) and The Wheeling Year (University of Nebraska Press), were released in 2014.
+His two collections, Splitting An Order (Copper Canyon) and The Wheeling Year (University of Nebraska Press), were released in 2014.
+Kooser’s most recent collection Kindest Regards (Copper Canyon, 2018) celebrates his sixty years as a working American poet and includes both old poems and new.
 Kooser’s writing is known for its clarity, precision, and accessibility; and his poems are included in textbooks and anthologies used in both secondary schools and college classrooms across the country.
 In addition to poetry, Kooser has written in a variety of forms including plays, fiction, personal essays, literary criticism, and children’s books.
 As Poet Laureate he started the American Life in Poetry project.